ldn-softdev/jtc/User Guide.md

 - `$a`, `$b` .. `$z`, `$aa`, `$ab`, .. : auto generated tokens when the interpolated JSON is an iterable, each token corresponds to a respective ordinal value in the iterable
-- `$A`, `$B` .. `$Z`, `$AA`, `$AB`, .. : auto generated tokens when the interpolated JSON is an object, each token corresponds to a label of each respecitve ordinal value in the object
+- `$A`, `$B` .. `$Z`, `$AA`, `$AB`, .. : auto generated tokens when the interpolated JSON is an object, each token corresponds to a label of each respective ordinal value in the object
-- `$PATH`: a token expanding into a _JSON array_ holding a path (set of lables and indices) towards currently walked JSON element
+- `$PATH`: a token expanding into a _JSON array_ holding a path (set of labels and indices) towards currently walked JSON element
-- `$path`: a token expanding into a _JSON string_ represending a path towards currently walked JSON element
+- `$path`: a token expanding into a _JSON string_ representing a path towards currently walked JSON element
 - `$_`: a name holding a separator used when expanding token `$path`, default value is `"_"`
-- `$#`: a name holding a separator used when a _JSON intterable_ is explanded into a _JSON string_, default value is `", "`
+- `$#`: a name holding a separator used when a _JSON iterable_ is expanded into a _JSON string_, default value is `", "`
 - `$?`: a token referring to the result of a prior last successful walk
 - `$$?`: a namespace holding a string separator considered when expanding walks using `$?` token, default value is `","`